Quantum Subroutines in Branch-Price-and-Cut for Vehicle Routing: Branch-Price-and-Cut Algorithm

 The pricing problem~\eqref{eq:pricing} is an NP-hard combinatorial optimization problem.
 It asks for a route with minimal costs such that the route does not exceed the capacity.
 Herein, the costs of a route are given by its length minus the prices of visited customers.
-This problem is sometimes called the \emph{capacitated price collecting traveling salesperson problem} (CPCTSP)~\cite{Bixby1999}.
-As the name suggests, the CPCTSP can be shown to be NP-hard via a reduction of the traveling salesperson problem (TSP).
+This problem is sometimes called the \emph{capacitated price collecting traveling salesperson problem} (CPCTSP)~\cite{Bixby1999}. {In contrast to well-known traveling salesperson problem (TSP), CPCTSP has a capacity constraint and customers may be excluded from the route.} As the name suggests, the CPCTSP can be shown to be NP-hard via a reduction of the TSP. {To reduce TSP to CPCTSP, one chooses sufficiently large prices such that it is never favorable to exclude a customer.}

-Importantly, an optimal solution to the CPCTSP~\eqref{eq:pricing}, which corresponds to a route with minimal reduced cost, does not necessarily lead to the largest cost reduction when added to the RDMP.
+Importantly, an optimal solution to the CPCTSP~\eqref{eq:pricing}, which corresponds to a route with minimal reduced cost, does not necessarily lead to the largest cost reduction when added to the {DRMP}.
 This is because the reduced cost $\bar{c}_{r}$ of a route $r\in \mathcal{R}$ quantify the cost reduction per unit increase of the associated variable $y_r$ in the MP~\eqref{eq:mp_cvrp}.
 However, the maximum possible increase of $y_r$ might be very small.
-Thus, it can be beneficial to add multiple routes with negative reduced cost to the RDMP in a single pricing step.
+Thus, it can be beneficial to add multiple routes with negative reduced cost to the {DRMP} in a single pricing step.
 Moreover, the pricing problem is an NP-hard combinatorial optimization problem whereas the restricted master problem is usually a small linear program.
-Thus, a fast pricing heuristic can be highly beneficial for the overall runtime compared to exact pricing.
-Exact pricing is only required if the pricing heuristic does not return a route with negative reduced cost.
-Hence, in the ideal case, we only need to exactly solve the pricing problem a single time.
+Thus, fast {heuristic pricing} can be highly beneficial for the overall runtime compared to exact pricing. {Here, exact pricing refers to the task of solving~\eqref{eq:pricing} while pricing heuristics try to find a route $r$ with $\bar{c}_{r}<0$ without any guarantees of success.} Exact pricing is only required if the pricing heuristic does not return a route with negative reduced cost.
+Hence, in the ideal case, we need to exactly solve the pricing problem {only once for solving the \eqref{eq:mp_cvrp}}.
 The requirement of generating multiple solutions quickly renders QA a suitable heuristic for the pricing problem.

 \paragraph{Rounded capacity cuts.} Although the bound obtained from the LP-relaxation \eqref{eq:mp_cvrp} is relatively strong, it is still insufficient for a practicable branch-and-bound approach on larger instances.
 Thus, in state-of-the-art algorithms, additional inequalities are added to the LP model in order to cut off fractional solutions and thereby to strengthen the bound.
 Here, we focus on \emph{rounded capacity cuts}, which have proven particular useful in CVRP algorithms~\cite{Lysgaard_2004,Lysgaard_2003,Bixby1999}.
 Given a set of customers $S\subseteq V$ with total demand $D(S)\coloneqq \sum_{i\in S} d_i$, the rounded capacity cut (RCC)